flow-php/flow/UPGRADE.md

 Before, passing `Schema` into `NativeEntryFactory::create()` had fallback when the given entry was not found in a passed schema, now the schema has higher priority & fallback is no longer available, instead when the definition is missing in a passed schema, `InvalidArgumentException` will be thrown.

+### 3) BufferLoader was removed

+BufferLoader was removed in favor of `DataFrame::collect(int $batchSize = null)` method which now accepts additional argument `$batchSize` that will keep collecting Rows from Extractor until the given batch size is reached.
+Which does exactly the same thing as BufferLoader did, but in a more generic way.

+### 4) Pipeline Closure

+Pipeline Closure was reduced to be only Loader Closure and it was moved to \Flow\ETL\Loader namespace.
+Additionally, \Closure::close method no longer requires Rows to be passed as an argument.

 ---

 ## Upgrading from 0.3.x to 0.4.x